I-Lynx/transip-domain-catcher/README.md

     ↓
 Temporary Access Token
     ↓
+Local Token Cache
+    ↓
 TransIP API
 ```

+The application automatically:

+1. Uses your TransIP private key to authenticate.
+2. Requests a temporary API access token.
+3. Stores the token locally.
+4. Reuses the token after Docker restarts.
+5. Requests a new token only when needed.

-This allows the container to run continuously without manual token renewal.
+This allows the container to run continuously without manual authentication maintenance.

+---

 ## Requirements

+You need:

 * Docker
 * A TransIP account
 * A TransIP API Key Pair

+---

 ## TransIP Key Pair Setup

 1. Log in to the TransIP control panel.
 2. Create an API Key Pair.
-3. Download the private key.
+3. Download the generated private key.
 4. Store the private key locally.

 Example: